schu4276/3601-lab2_client-server/README.md

 ./gradlew run
 ```

-Your server should now be running on port 4567, the default Spark port.
+Your server should now be running on port 4567, the port we've configured Javalin to
+run on.
 Visit it at [http://localhost:4567][local] in your web browser.
 The
 server will continue to run indefinitely until you stop it